andrewskaggs/lunch-tools/README.md

 The app is now configured for deployment with Docker.
 The Node server serves both API and client with supervisor configured to monitor it.

-Docker-Compose file also provided with port 80 and Mongo environment variable passthroughs configured.
+Docker-Compose file also provided with port 80 exposed and LUNCH_TOOLS environment variables mapped.